visitors

 show visitors

-With more than 300 trade stands, main arena events and nationally renowned agricultural and equine sections, the Northumberland County Show, held at Bywell near Stocksfield on 25th May is the highlight of the agricultural year in the region and a major annual attraction that draws over 30,000 visitors from across the country.
+With more than 300 trade stands, main arena events and nationally renowned agricultural and equine sections, the Northumberland County Show, held at Bywell near Stocksfield is the highlight of the agricultural year in the region and a major annual attraction that draws over 30,000 visitors from across the country.

 Agriculture is at the heart of the Northumberland County Show and it is a traditional social gathering of farmers from across the region, enjoying a well earned day off between the lambing season and the start of harvest.